7 Ways to Keep Your Sex Life Alive After Menopause

 Tip #7: Find a pelvic floor therapist

 Menopause can contribute to the weakening of the pelvic floor muscles, which can cause weird sensations in the genital area when you’re being physically active or having sex, urinary leakage (yikes) and even pelvic organ prolapse — when organs like the bladder or uterus slip into the vagina (yikes, again).
-Though scary sounding, these symptoms are common in women after menopause, and a pelvic floor therapist can how exercises like Kegels, which strengthen the pelvic floor, can be useful as a maintenance therapy.
+Though scary sounding, these symptoms are common in women after menopause, and a pelvic floor therapist can help you learn exercises like Kegels, which strengthen the pelvic floor and can be useful as a maintenance therapy.

 What’s the deal with hormones?